 Webjet Tips For Travelling Internationally

 Getting a cheap flight is easy, if you start looking early.
-Airlines work on a system where the cheapest seats on flights are sold first and then as the time draws closer to the departure point, prices increase.
+Airlines work on a system where a cheap seats on flights are sold first and then as the time draws closer to the departure point, prices increase.
 The Webjet Deal Finder allows you to see a range of airlines to major international destinations for departures up to six months away, making your research a really simple task.

 Compare flights and airlines - Mix 'n' Match